 The papers of John D. McKown contain personal correspondence, business papers, Civil War military papers, and documents concerning construction of Saline County, MO, courthouse.

 The collection contains an account book of an Arrow Rock, MO, grocery and dry goods merchant.
 The book also contains recipes and newspaper clippings regarding weddings and deaths of prominent Saline County citizens, 1881-1904.

 Miami House, Miami, Missouri, Register, 1886-1896, (C2561)

-Register of Miami House, Miami, MO, includes names and residences of guests.
+The collection contains the register of Miami House, Miami, MO, including names and residences of guests.